2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 However, **once you establish trust with the managers, you will be much freer to organize the space as you see fit**.

 All that remains is to get a drink and wait patiently for potential participants to arrive.
 However, as mentioned above, **don't be disappointed if no one shows up the first time**.
-Therefore, plan to have a book or video to watch, just in case.
+Therefore, plan to have a book or a video to watch.

 ## After the meeting